PUBG dominates gaming industry’s sponsored influencer content in September

 - 352,000 — average estimated post reach

-- PUBG Corporation was the No. 1 brand by share of influence (SOI) at 13.75%, with an estimated media value of $24.5 million from its influencer campaigns.
+- PUBG Corporation was the No. 1 brand by share of influence (SOI) at 13.75%, with an estimated media value of $24.5 million from its influencer campaigns

 - League of Legends had the most-engaged-with sponsored post in the video gaming industry